Visualization tools like charts and graphs are really helpful in giving better insights into your data.

 - You can see trends in the data (if any), whether there is an upward or downward trend in weights as the heights increase.

 There are plenty of other inferences that you can make from the scatter chart once you have a trend line calculated and displayed.
-Google Sheets performs all the background calculations to give you the optimal trend line.
+In the same way it calculates compound interest, Google Sheets performs all the background calculations to give you the optimal trend line.

 To add a trend line to your scatter chart, you will need to use the Chart Editor.

-When you create a chart, the Chart Editor is usually available as a side toolbar on Google Sheets.
+The Chart Editor is usually available as a side toolbar on Google Sheets when you create a chart.
 However, sometimes the Chart editor goes away after your chart has been created.

 To make it appear again, do the following: